 The poolside restaurant has a gorgeous view of the ocean and there are chairs available on the beach for lounging.
 Frenchman’s Cove also has a small marina where sunset cruises set sail.
 Check with the concierge for other offerings.

-When To Travel to St. Thomas, USVI
+When To Visit St. Thomas, USVI

 The peak season for travel in St. Thomas is December to March when the weather is absolutely perfect for all of us sun-lovers.
 70s-80s with a mild breeze.
-The shoulder season of April to June is my favorite time to visit as you should still have great weather with less crowds.
+The shoulder season of April to June is my favorite time to visit as you should still have great weather with fewer crowds.

 Hurricane season is from June to September and can last into October.
 The last few seasons have not been good to the islands.
 Planning a trip during these times could be a gamble.
 But hey, we’re in the middle of a Pandemic right now, crazy things happen all the time.

-One Week Itinerary for St. Thomas
+One Week St. Thomas Itinerary

 You will have to bring your passport if you want to go on this excursion.
+It’s a super fun addition to a St. Thomas vacation though!

 Before you leave out of the marina in Red Hook, stop by Lattes in Paradise and grab a breakfast sandwich and morning brew.
 I loved it so much we went back again for breakfast later in the week.